-* This is why a divorce attorney should be requesting basic information about you and your divorce case, such as, your full name, address and spouse’s full name at the consultation.
+This is why a divorce attorney requests basic information about you and your divorce case.
+This includes your full name, address and spouse’s full name.
 It’s the divorce attorney’s responsibility to inform you immediately if s/he is not able to talk with and/or represent you due to a conflict of interest.

 4. You ensure that any questions you have about the divorce attorney and/or the firm are answered ahead of time, free of charge (or for some firms, at a reduced rate) before committing to a divorce attorney.

 5. You ensure that you understand the divorce attorney’s and/or the firm’s legal practices, such as, the engagement and fee agreements.

 6. By consulting with a divorce attorney beforehand, you increase your chances of finding a divorce attorney that fits best for you.
 As a result, you’re more likely to be satisfied with his/her services in the end.

 7. A consultation allows you to shop around so that you can find the best divorce attorney for you and your divorce.
 In no way are you bound to one divorce attorney simply because you participated in a consultation.
 Instead, a attorney-client relationship only forms after the both of you have signed some sort of engagement letter.

 Hopefully this cleared things up on the free consultation for a divorce lawyer, or any lawyer for that matter.
 Please feel free to review more questions or contact my office.